dalibo/ldap2pg/docs/hacking.md

 Two main fixtures are very useful when testing: `psql` and `ldap`.
 These little helpers provide fastpath to frequent inspection of Postgres database on LDAP base with `sh.py`-style API.
-Also `dev` fixture resets Postgres database and LDAP base and loads the dev fixtures exposed above.

-There is no code coverage in func tests, and you can't enter a debugger inside `ldap2pg` like you do with unit tests.
-This is on purpose to run `ldap2pg` in real situation.
-When you need to debug `ldap2pg` itself, just run it outside pytest! **Never import `ldap2pg` in func tests**.
+There is no code coverage in func tests, and you can't enter a debugger inside ldap2pg like you do with unit tests.
+This is on purpose to run ldap2pg in real situation.
+When you need to debug ldap2pg itself, just run it outside pytest! **Never import ldap2pg in func tests**.
 Call it like a subprocess.
 Logs should be enough to diagnose errors.

-# Documenting
+## Documenting

 [mkdocs](http://www.mkdocs.org) is in charge of building the documentation.
-To edit the doc, just type `mkdocs serve` at the toplevel directory and start editing `mkdocs.yml` and `docs/`.
+To edit the doc, install `docs/requirements.txt` and run `mkdocs serve` at the toplevel directory.
 See [mkdocs documentation](http://www.mkdocs.org/user-guide/writing-your-docs/) for further information.

-# Releasing
+## Releasing

 - Review `docs/changelog.md`. `# Unreleased` title will be edited.
 - Increment version in `setup.py`.